411h45h1/ahmedalihashi.github.io/README.txt

-just the repo for my portfolio nothing to see here
+just a redirect to [here](https://ahmedalihashi.github.io/portfolio/)